colakaist/academic-kickstart2/content/project/cell_devision/index.md

 ---

 In E. coli the Min protein system, which consists of Min C, Min D, and Min E proteins, plays an important role in positioning the cell division.
 We have been setting up partial differential equations which describe the Min system.
-Our goal is to investigate a correlation between concentrations of each protein and an efficiency of the devision using theoretical modelings and Weighted Ensemble(WE) simulations.
+Our goal is to investigate a correlation between the concentrations of each protein and a division site using theoretical modelings and Weighted Ensemble(WE) simulations.